Mediation process and procedureLast Updated 21/09/2019

-Parents and young people can go through mediation following decisions made by the local authority:
+Parents and young people can go through mediation following decisions made by the local authority such as:

 - a decision not to carry out an EHC needs assessment

-- a decision not to draw up an EHC plan
+- a decision not to issue an EHC Plan

 Mediation arrangements are specifically linked to decisions made about education, health and care needs assessments and plans.
 The parent or young person must contact the mediation advisor to discuss the disagreed elements of either the education and social care elements of the EHC plan, or health and one or both of the education and social care elements.
 If the parent or young person wishes to appeal the health element of the plan, then it is the responsible health body/ bodies to arrange mediation between them and the parent or young person.